-Investing in real estate has always been one of the most reliable ways to build long-term wealth.
+Investing in real estate has long been considered one of the most popular options to build long-term wealth.
 However, choosing the right investment strategy can make all the difference between success and failure.
-One such strategy that has proven to be effective over time is the buy and hold real estate strategy.
+One such strategy that has proven to be effective over time is the buy-and-hold real estate strategy.

-Buy and hold real estate is a long-term investment strategy where an investor buys an investment property and holding it for a long period of time.
-Rather than risking depreciation with short-term rehab, buy and hold investors purchase real estate to generate continuous cash flow in a stable environment.
+Buy and hold real estate refers to a long-term investment strategy where an investor buys an investment property and holds it for an extended time.
+Rather than risking depreciation with short-term rehab, buy-and-hold investors purchase real estate to generate continuous cash flow in a stable environment.

 “Investors can benefit from rental income and asset appreciation through multifamily properties,”said Christopher Dixon, a managing partner at Oxford Advisory Group, in a press release.

-This article is a comprehensive guide to help you take on buy and hold real estate investing, from how to find the right property to becoming a landlord.
+This article is a comprehensive guide to help you take on buy-and-hold property investing, from how to find the right property to becoming a landlord.